gohugoio/hugo/content/en/hosting-and-deployment/hugo-deploy.md

 toc: true
 ---

-You can use the "hugo deploy" command to upload your site directly to a Google Cloud Storage (GCS) bucket, an AWS S3 bucket, and/or an Azure Storage container.
+Use the `hugo deploy` command to deploy your site directly to a Google Cloud Storage bucket, an AWS S3 bucket, or an Azure Storage container

+{{% note %}}
+This feature requires the Hugo extended/deploy edition.
+See the [installation] section for details.

+[installation]: /installation/
+{{% /note %}}

 ## Assumptions